cose-wg/CBOR-certificates/draft-mattsson-cose-cbor-cert-compress.md

 * subject.
 The 'subject' is encoded exactly like issuer.

 * subjectPublicKeyInfo.
-The 'algorithm' field is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}} .
-Algorithms with parameters are not supported except id-ecPublicKey with named curves and the RSA algorithms that use parameters = NULL.
+The 'AlgorithmIdentifier' field including parameters is encoded as the CBOR int 'subjectPublicKeyAlgorithm' (see {{pkalg}}) or a CBOR OID tag {{I-D.ietf-cbor-tags-oid}}.
 For id-ecPublicKey the namedCurve parameter is encoded in the CBOR int.
+When an CBOR OID is used, parameters are not supported.
 The 'subjectPublicKey' BIT STRING value field is encoded as a CBOR byte string.
 This specification assumes the BIT STRING has zero unused bits and the unused bits byte is omitted.
 Uncompressed public keys of type id-ecPublicKey are point compressed as defined in Section 2.3.3 of {{SECG}}.
 If a DER encoded certificate with a point compressed public key of type id-ecPublicKey is CBOR encoded, the octets 0xfe and 0xfd are used instead of 0x02 and 0x03 in the CBOR encoding to represent even and odd y-coordinate, respectively.

 * issuerUniqueID.
 Not supported.